Organic lawn management: Clover lawns

 Grass seed mixes used to contain white clover, which provides natural fertilizer, but this practice fell out of favor with the rise of synthetic fertilizer and businesses profiting from the sale of this fertilizer.
 In recent years, homeowners have returned to the use of clover as a natural fertilization source for lawns.
 In 2022, the New York Times reported on the growing popularity of clover lawns.
 The New York Times reported "#cloverlawn has over 65 million views on TikTok."

 Organic pesticides

 Organic land managers may use registered pesticides approved under the National Organic Program in their lawn care programs.
 These pesticides are generally derived from natural materials and are minimally-processed.
 Alternatives include the use of beneficial insects and natural predators such as nematodes to prevent infestation of lawns with pests such as crane fly larvae and ants.
-Pesticides are not always used in organic lawn care because proper organic care can keep pest populations below action thresholds, such as preventing fungal infections using physical maintenance techniques such as effective mowing and raking.
+Pesticides are allowed under the NOFA Standards for organic land care but not always used in organic lawn care because proper cultural practices can keep pest populations below action thresholds, such as preventing fungal infections using physical maintenance techniques such as effective mowing and raking.